tyler-ingebrand/FunctionEncoderRL/README.md

 # Zero-Shot Reinforcement Learning via Function Encoders

-This repo is the official, anonymous codebase for the paper "Zero-Shot Reinforcement Learning via Function Encoders".
+This repo is the official codebase for the paper "Zero-Shot Reinforcement Learning via Function Encoders".

 The code consists of the following four examples, each of which is effectively a seperate project with its own dependencies:
 1. Minimum working example